Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Once registered, you can complete your application by logging into the Complia portal, clicking “Create Application” and “New Patient Registration”.

 - Submit your application and wait while it’s being processed.
 Please note: Applications are usually processed within 30 days in the order they are received.

-Click here to get your Missouri medical marijuana card online today.
+Click here to get certified for your Missouri medical marijuana card online.

 Which documents am I required to submit for a Missouri medical card?

-Part of the Missouri medical card requirements includes a list of documents you must upload during your application.
+The Missouri medical card requirements include a list of documents you must upload during your application.
 During your application with the Missouri DOH you will be asked to submit the following: